svanichkin/Alert/README.md

 }];
 ```

-The category itself defines the top controller for display.
+The class itself defines the top controller for display.
 Enjoy.